reynhout/chrx/README.md

 updated ISOs (for Ubuntu and many other Linux distros!), which can be installed from USB/SD flash RAM.
 This method completely removes ChromeOS from your Chromebook, and devotes your entire SSD to Linux.
+  - See also John Lewis's [Alternate Firmware](https://johnlewis.ie/custom-chromebook-firmware/rom-download/) options for Chromebooks that do not support SeaBIOS Legacy Boot with stock firmware.
 - [Crouton](https://github.com/dnschneid/crouton) allows you to run ChromeOS and Linux simultaneously, instead of dual-booting like **chrx** or ChrUbuntu.
 This arrangement has a few drawbacks, but if you spend most of your time in ChromeOS and your Linux needs are limited, it should serve well.
 - The original [ChrUbuntu](http://chromeos-cr48.blogspot.fr/2013/10/chrubuntu-for-new-chromebooks-now-with.html) has been tested on a wide variety of hardware.
-Unfortunately, it hasn't been updated in a while, and requires quite a bit of additional configuration after installation.
-No longer recommended for Acer C720s, but if your hardware is not supported by **chrx**, it's worth a try.
+Unfortunately, it is now significantly outdated, and fails to install Ubuntu
+15.04 and newer properly.
+14.10 and older should install successfully via ChrUbuntu, but they will require significant additional configuration to work well.
+If your Chromebook is older and unsupported by **chrx**, give ChrUbuntu a try.

 ## notes on security and privacy